NCAR/DART/models/icepack/readme.rst

 This model is run as a separate executable from DART, and this means that you must use scripts to alternate the model and DART program execution and allow for the progression of the assimilation through multiple time windows.
 These scripts will be provided by DART, but they are currently still in progress.

 The assimilation process can be easily executed within a single assimilation window, however.
-There is a test case available in /DART/models/icepack/icepack_test that contains the necessary input files to run filter, the main program in DART that performs the assimilation.
+There is a test case available in ``/glade/work/masmith/test_cases/icepack_test`` that contains the necessary input files to run filter, the main program in DART that performs the assimilation.
 There is a README file in this directory to give more details on the specifics of the test case.
+If you do not have access to the NSF NCAR Derecho Supercomputer, the reach out to the DAReS team at ``masmith@ucar.edu`` and we will provide you with the test case.

 The steps to run this example are as follows: